Duder-onomy/duderonomy-ember-autoprefixer/README.md

 I really only intend to use this myself.
 If you like it..
 PR some good stuff.
 Maybe I will rename it?

-I basically copy pasted the pertinent bits form ember-cli-autoprefixer into a brand new ember-cli addon. ( so I could use the latest stuff )
+I basically copy pasted the pertinent bits from ember-cli-autoprefixer into a brand new ember-cli addon. ( so I could use the latest stuff )

+I (we?)
+DO NOT SUPPORT NODE 4, min version node 8.

 Installation
 ------------------------------------------------------------------------------